 Back to that responsibility thing – it didn’t last long (like I didn’t know it wouldn’t).
 And so I ended up with a new team member in my job (I worked out of a home office by then).
 As co-workers go, he was great most of the time.
 He rarely invaded my space (except for those seasons when the early morning sun tracked across my floor; he would follow it until it was no longer possible to soak up the sun).
 He was content to listen to an occasional rant about work without so much as a bark.
 As a sounding board, he always gave a paws up to my project ideas.
 I never had to worry about what to get him for parties – as long as it was bread, he was happy.
 I never had to worry about him taking over my job – it would have interfered with his sleep.

 Somewhere along the way I had these visions of Luke being like the vet’s dog in “All Things Bright and Beautiful” – where the dog accompanied the vet on drives around town, etc. Early one Saturday morning, Luke accompanied me to the local farmer’s market to buy some veggies.
 After a fairly quiet time at the market, we left to go back home.
-Luke was sitting in the front seat of our van – until he dived out the window.
+Luke was sitting in the front seat of our van – until he dove out the window.
 Luckily, he had his chain on and we were not going too fast.
 I grabbed he chain just before it went out the window and hurriedly pulled over to the side of the road.
 With visions of the dog in National Lampoon’s “Vacation” movie in mind, I found a bloody Luke hanging by his collar.
 He had bounced off the front tire, tearing his right dew claw out and bleeding, but not in a lot of pain.
 When I came in the house cradling him with blood all over the place, everybody freaked.
 Off to the vet we went where he was bandaged up and given his own personal “collar of shame” to keep him from bothering the wound.
 So much for car trips…

 Over the years, there would be many more trips to LakeCross.
 From Dr. Donna to Dr. Kay to Dr. Tom, all the vets and technicians and staff loved to have Luke Skybarker visit.
 He genuinely seemed to brighten their day, but I still haven’t figured out why.
 They loved him and fussed over him and gave him treats at every stop of the visit.
 About a year ago, Dr. Gretchen became our regular vet as much as possible.
 We began fighting a skin infection that soon became an indicator of Cushing’s Disease.
 All along the way, Dr. Gretchen tried so much to make Luke comfortable.
 We actually began to turn the corner with the Cushing’s but unfortunately it was something beyond our control that took Luke.
 Over the last week, he began having seizures that would cause him to fall over where he was.
 The X-rays yesterday confirmed the worst: a large mass around his heart and lungs, causing fluid buildup and other issues.
-Luke came home with us to see if he would last the weekend, but it was a very restless night (because of all our company, Anita & I were sleeping in the great room sofa bed, and Luke was right at our feet by the fireplace).
+Luke came home with us to see if he would last the weekend, but it was a very restless night (because of all our Thanksgiving company, Anita & I were sleeping in the great room sofa bed, and Luke was right at our feet by the fireplace).
 Several times I thought he slipped away, but it was evident his breathing was becoming more labored and painful.
-After taking Jason, Jaime and Lucy to the airport, we returned to get Aaron and Amy and head to LakeCross one last time.
+After taking Jason, Jaime and Lucy to the airport, we returned to get Aaron and Amy and headed to LakeCross one last time.
 As always, the staff could not have been kinder, and Dr. Kay eased Luke from a painful existence to peaceful rest.

 We are now in a house that is much too quiet – no toenails clicking along those hardwood floors, no built-in vacuum to get up food spills, no dog alarm when the front doorbell rings, no cold nose on your hands or feet.